 - Minimally Invasive Arthroscopy: Treatment for cartilage flaps, debride osteophytes, bone fragment removal and other intra-articular injuries in the shoulder, elbow, carpus, hip, stifle and tarsal joints

-- Treatment for hip dysplasia including total hip replacements, juvenile pubic symphysiodesis (JPS) and double or triple pelvic osteotomy (DPW or TPO)
+- Treatment for hip dysplasia including juvenile pubic symphysiodesis (JPS) and double or triple pelvic osteotomy (DPO or TPO)

 - Fracture repair using ring and traditional linear external fixators, with both the standard and locking technology, and bone plates